Would you like to see what we have written on a subject? Use the search below.

 Do not turn to mediums or seek out spiritists, for you will be defiled by them.
 I am the Lord your God.

-I am glad that someone is going to get confidence and hope out of this because if I believed it, I would be scared to death.
+I am glad someone will get confidence and hope out of this because I would be scared to death if I believed it.
 What I find interesting is the Book of Revelation, at the very beginning, states:

 Blessed is the one who reads aloud the words of this prophecy, and blessed are those who hear it and take to heart what is written in it because the time is near.
 Rev. 1:3, NIV